Tyre labels explained: fuel economy, grip and noise ratings

 The EU tyre label is a simple and effective way to compare the performance of tyres and help decide which are the best for your needs.

-It rates tyres on three criteria – wet grip, fuel efficiency, and external noise – so you can easily see which tyres are most efficient and safest to use.
+Introduced in 2012, EU tyre labels rate tyres on three criteria – wet grip, fuel efficiency, and external noise – so you can easily see which tyres are most efficient and safest to use.

 A fuel efficiency rating gives you an indication of how much fuel your tyres will use, so you can decide which are the most economical for your car.

-Also, the external noise is also important, as tyres with a higher rating will be noisier than those with a lower rating.
+Also, the external noise is important, as tyres with a higher rating will be noisier than those with a lower rating.

+The EU tyre label include extra information about the tyre's size, speed rating, and load index.
 This is important to ensure that the tyres you buy are suitable for your vehicle, as the wrong size or speed rating can be dangerous.

 By comparing the ratings and extra information on the label, you can choose tyres that are best suited to your needs, giving you the optimum performance and safety on the roads.